Theo2co/adanalysts-template-website/storydata.md

   <div class="narrator-body">
     <div class="narrator-label">Narrator · Data Redditor</div>
     <p>
-      The room goes quiet for a second—partly because the visualization is genuinely cool, and partly because it makes one thing unavoidable:
+      The room goes quiet for a second - partly because the visualization is genuinely cool, and partly because it makes one thing unavoidable:
       Reddit isn’t short on enemies.
       The only question left is whether sharing one actually changes what happens next.